 Book Fairs: All three schools host a Scholastic Book Fair in the fall and spring.
 Coordinators are looking for set-up assistance, shopping helpers for students, and cashiers.
 Donating 2 or more hours durng book fair week helps our students as well as generate funds to keep libruary shelves full and updated.

 Box Tops: Keep collecting and sending in Box Tops and Bonus Box Tops from the many products you use daily.
-Check out the bullentin boards at each school showcasing classroom totals.
+Check out classroom totals at each school’s webpage, the PTO link below, or each building’s billboard.
 Volunteers help count and verify Box Tops Collection Sheets and award prizes.
-Soda Pop Tabs from aluminum cans and Gently Used Sciece-based Books are also collected.
+Campbell Soup Labels, Pop Tabs from aluminum cans, Little Italy’s Proof of Purchase seals, and Gently Used Science-based Books are also collected.
 For more information, contact BCGBoxTops@gmail.com

 Fun Fair: An army of volunteers is needed to pull together the affordable indoor carnival for families scheduled in the spring.
 You can join the planning committee or volunteer for the afternoon of food, fun, games, and prizes for all ages.
 Proceeds help support educational opportunities for all elementary students.